jmrog/class-autobind-decorator/README.md

-Well, I'm not currently aware of another project that has *all* of the features mentioned in the "Features" section, above (the ones I *am* aware of either hard-code React-specific stuff, or don't check whether properties are configurable before trying to redefine them, or can't be used as both "bare" (unconfigured) decorators and configured decorators, and things like that -- no hate, though).
-I also just wanted an opportunity to work more directly with decorators, so I used it as a learning experience.
+Well, I'm not currently aware of another project that has *all* of the features mentioned in the "Features" section, above (the ones I *am* aware of either hard-code React-specific stuff, or don't check whether properties are configurable before trying to redefine them, or inadvertently bind to non-instance objects when methods are accessed first via the prototype, or can't be used as both "bare" (unconfigured) decorators and configured decorators, and things like that -- no hate, though!).
+I also just wanted an opportunity to work more directly with decorators, so I used it as a learning experience. :)

 ## License